 The Varicose Phyllidia mainly feed on sponges.

-They are simultaneous hermaphrodites and mating takes place by darting.
+They are simultaneous hermaphrodites and mating takes place by each specimen transferring eggs and sperm across to the other party.
+The reproductive organs are on the front right side of the body and they approach each other right side on.
 Eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults.

 VARICOSE PHYLLIDIA CLASSIFICATION